- We will remember 2018 as the year of activity preparing for EN 9100 aviation standard.

-- Workshops were organised in order to encourage employees to submit suggestions and report incidents.
+- Workshops were organized to encourage employees to submit suggestions and report incidents.

 - We began implementing the quality academy for employees of the Impol Group.

 - We issued grants for the “metallurgy technician” profession and the “material engineering” and “mechatronics” study courses.

 - Impol-FinAl was relocated to new production premises.